King Daoxiang of Zhao: Family

 Daoxiang's oldest son, Jia, was the son of his first wife, whose name is unknown.
 Jia was initially heir apparent.
 However the "Songstress Queen", Zhao Mianchang, a consort from Handan, entered the court as a concubine and gave birth to a son, Qian, later King Youmiu of Zhao.
 Zhao Mianchang allegedly slandered both the queen and Prince Jia, and arranged for someone to offend Jia to provoke him into committing a crime.
 After Jia had lost favour with Daoxiang, Qian was established as the new heir apparent and Zhao Mianchang was installed as the new queen.

 Popular culture

-King Daoxiang appears in manga and anime series Kingdom.
+King Daoxiang appears in manga and anime series Kingdom, who appears as a tyrannical king in the series.